strowk/mcp-k8s-go/README.md

 - `--allowed-contexts=<ctx1,ctx2,...>`: Comma-separated list of allowed Kubernetes contexts that users can access.
 If not specified, all contexts are allowed.
 - `--help`: Display help information
 - `--version`: Display version information

-## Contributing

-Check out [CONTRIBUTING.md](./CONTRIBUTING.md) for more information on how to contribute to this project.